 As you can see, there are several important differences between the various sects.
 This is not to say that one is better or worse than the other.
 However, the listing does demonstrate that Deists will find themselves on various paths and gravitate to their specific sect accordingly.
 Furthermore, it should be noted that many Deists may shift from one sect to another as their understanding or research advances.

 With that being said, it should also be noted that Deists usually do not proselytize (attempt to recruit or convert others).
 Most Deists find their own path through research and examination.
-This is pretty much universal through the Deist community.
+This is pretty much universal throughout the Deist community.
 It is considered the “religion reserved for the intellectuals” for a reason.

 Finally, it should also be noted that these are not “strict” definitions of each sect.
 Instead, they are generalizations, an overview, as said by many of them within that sect.
 More variations likely exist.